Tips

 Credit

-Avoid making multiple mortgage applications
+check caution: Avoid making multiple mortgage applications

 at the same time (either online or in-person), as this can negatively impact